 - 1. Conditioning: Athletes must be given proper conditioning exercises that will strengthen bodies to withstand the workloads and energy expenditure throughout the game given their positions and time played.
 Strengthening their necks in order to hold their heads in proper position when tackling and to absorb impact energy to control head movement is important.
 Players should also have appropriate flexibility and range of motion of the shoulder and neck complex.
 These preparatory activities can provide the athlete with the ability sustain good tackling and athletic skills throughout the game situations. - 2.
 Skills: Coaches should teach and drill the athletes in the proper execution of the fundamental skills, particularly blocking and tackling.
 Players should keep their head up while tacking and running with the ball.
-Contact should never with the top of the head/helmet.
+Contact should never be initiated with the

+- top or crown of the head/helmet.
 Initial contact should never be made with the head/helmet or face mask.
-Research is needed to analyze the mechanisms of impacts during competitions that lead to fatal and catastrophic events.

-- 3. Rules: Rules are in place to protect defenseless players, the tackler initiating contact, and the ball carrier.
+Research is needed to analyze the mechanisms of impacts during competitions that lead to fatal and catastrophic events. - 3.
+Rules: Rules are in place to protect defenseless players, the tackler initiating contact, and the ball carrier.
 Coaches and game officials should discourage the players from using their helmets in initiating contact when blocking and tackling.
 The rules prohibiting spearing should be enforced in practice and in games.
 The players should be taught and held accountable through the rules of play, film sessions, and on the practice field to respect the helmet as a protective device and that the helmet should not be used to initiate contact or as a weapon. - 4.
 Equipment: All coaches, equipment managers, athletic trainers, and physicians should take special care to see that players equipment is properly fitted, particularly the helmet.
-Players should be educated about the use and care of the helmet and other protective equipment and adhere to proper fit guidelines and proper use. - 5.
-Brain Injury and Concussion: A brain injury, including concussions, can be caused by a bump, blow, or jolt to the head.
+Players should be educated about the use and care of the helmet and other protective equipment and adhere to proper fit guidelines and proper use as outlined by the manufacturer. - 5.
+Brain Injury and Concussion: A brain injury, including concussions, can be caused either by a direct blow to the head, face, neck or elsewhere on the body with an impulsive force transmitted to the head.
 This sudden impact or movement of the brain can cause stretching and tearing of brain cells, damaging the cells and create chemical changes in the brain. - a.
-Signs & Symptoms: When a player has experienced or shown signs and symptoms of head trauma (such as a change in the athlete's behavior, thinking, or physical functioning), they should receive immediate medical attention from an appropriate medical provider and should not be allowed to return to practice or game without an evaluation by an appropriate medical provider and permission from a physician if diagnosed with a brain injury. - b.
+Signs & Symptoms: When a player has experienced or shown signs and symptoms of head trauma (such as a change in the athlete's behavior, thinking, or physical functioning), they should receive immediate medical attention from an appropriate medical provider and should not be allowed to return to practice or game without an

+- evaluation by an appropriate medical provider and permission from a physician if diagnosed with a brain injury. - b.
 Reporting & Care: Some cases associated with brain trauma reported that players complained of symptoms or had a previous concussion prior to their deaths.
 The team physician, athletic trainer, or coach should ensure players understand signs and symptoms of concussion and brain trauma.
 Players should also be encouraged to inform the team physician, athletic trainer, or coach if they are experiencing any of the signs or symptoms of brain trauma outlined by the CDC.